PitchBook blog

 Dry powder can also be thought of as a safety net in case of an economic downturn.
 In the world of alternative assets, where volatility and risk are a given, it can be extremely beneficial to have cash on hand.
 Firms or businesses with more dry powder are better positioned than their competitors, especially during prolonged periods of turbulence.
 Often, when a company needs short-term liquidity, it will turn to dry powder first.
 When a company does not have enough liquid assets or wants to find alternative solutions for short-term liquidity issues, it can look to other avenues.

-How entrepreneurs can use data on dry powder while fundraising
+How entrepreneurs can use PitchBook’s dry powder data

 Understanding how much dry powder an investor has can help founders reach out to the right firm.
+Remember, timing is key—a VC firm might be interested in your pitch, but if they don’t have enough money available for the transaction, you’ll likely have to try again.
 PitchBook lets you sort investors by the amount of dry powder they have, and provides details on investor preferences, previous investments and more.
 All of this information can be critical to founders as they raise funding for their business.

 Interested in fund performance?
 Download the latest PitchBook Benchmarks report, which includes a range of performance statistics across PE, VC, debt, real assets, fund-of-funds and secondaries strategies.